This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Prevent or manage AN:

 - Reach or maintain a healthy weight.
-Obesity is a common cause of AN.
-Extra weight can also lead to insulin resistance.
 AN skin patches often clear up after weight loss.
 Your healthcare provider can help you create a safe weight loss plan if you are overweight.

-- Control insulin resistance or diabetes.
-You may need to change the foods you eat to help control your blood sugar levels.
+- Eat healthy foods.
+Healthy foods can help control your blood sugar levels.
+Examples of healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Your healthcare provider or dietitian can help you create a healthy meal plan.

 - Exercise regularly.
 Exercise can help control your blood sugar level.
-Exercise can also help you manage your weight.
-Try to get at least 30 minutes of exercise at least 5 days per week, or as directed.
+Exercise can also help you manage your weight or lose weight.
+Try to get at least 30 minutes of exercise every day on most days of the week, or as directed.

-- Ask about skin care.
+- Use gentle skin care products.
 Some skin care products can irritate your skin and make AN worse.
-Ask your healthcare provider about gentle skin care products.
-He may also be able to prescribe or recommend soaps if the patches have an odor.
+Ask your healthcare provider which skin care products you should use.
+He or she may also be able to prescribe or recommend soaps if the patches have an odor.

 Follow up with your healthcare provider as directed: